September 10, 2024

 Managing Bottlenecks in Service Processes

 Where a bottleneck lies in a given service or manufacturing process can be identified in two ways.
-A workstation in a process is a bottleneck if (1) it has the highest total time per unit processed, or (2) it has the highest average utilization and total workload.

 The variability in workload creates floating bottlenecks.
 In one week, the mix of work may make one operation a bottleneck, and the next week another operation.
 This varying bottlenecks increase the complexity of day-to-day scheduling.
 In this situation, firms requires greater slack in various operations to absorb unexpected surges in demand.